 Even if annual juvenile humpback chub production is low, it is highly unlikely that rainbow trout will drive humpback chub extinct in the absence of additional stressors (Yackulic and others, In Review).
 We note, however, there remains considerable uncertainty in this prediction given that halving rainbow trout abundance could lead to a wide range of responses from no appreciable increase in adult humpback chub to as much as a 59% increase in adult abundances (Yackulic and others, In Review).
-This uncertainty arises, in part, because rainbow trout abundance, temperature and turbidity explain only 43% and 38% of the variation in juvenile humpback chub growth and survival, respectively, suggesting that our understanding of drivers of juvenile humpback chub dynamics is still not sufficient.
-Attempting to incorporate density-dependence (Yackulic and others, In Review) or drift densities (Dzul and others 2016, Yackulic, pers. obs.) as additional covariates in a regression context does not improve this number, however, it is possible that different structural assumptions (i.e., besides those implicit in a typical regression) could lead to improved understanding and predictive ability.
+This uncertainty arises, in part, because rainbow trout abundance, temperature, and turbidity explain only 43% and 38% of the variation in juvenile humpback chub growth and survival, respectively, suggesting that our understanding of drivers of juvenile humpback chub dynamics is still not sufficient.
+Attempting to incorporate density-dependence (Yackulic and others, In Review) or drift densities (Dzul and others 2016, Yackulic, pers. obs.) as additional covariates in a regression context does not improve statistical prediction.
+However, it is possible that different structural assumptions (i.e., besides those implicit in a typical regression) could lead to improved understanding and predictive ability.
 In FY2018-20, we will focus on testing a series of hypotheses related to the interactions of juvenile humpback chub densities, food availability, and temperature on juvenile humpback chub growth and survival.
-In particular, we will test the hypothesis (H1) that temporal variation in food availability to temporal variation in the carrying-capacity of the CRe for juvenile humpback chub and that the interaction between this carrying capacity and actual densities plays an important role in determining humpback chub growth and survival.
+In particular, we will test the hypothesis (H1) that temporal variation in food availability leads to temporal variation in the carrying-capacity of the CRe for juvenile humpback chub and that the interaction between this carrying capacity and actual densities plays an important role in determining humpback chub growth and survival.
 We will also seek to incorporate weight data directly into our models to test the hypothesis (H2) that humpback chub growth in terms of length and weight are asynchronous due to asynchrony in the CRe between temperature and food availability.
 Resolving H1 and H2, will help to place negative effects of rainbow trout on humpback chub in their proper context, allowing us to better address a central management question in the CRe, to what degree is management of rainbow trout through trout management flows or mechanical removal necessary to maintain a healthy humpback chub population, or can flows or other dam management be used to improve the overall health of the ecosystem?